phatblat/GoogleMapsSwiftPackage/README.md

 [xcframework]: https://developers.google.com/maps/documentation/ios-sdk/config#install-the-xcframework

+## ⏲ Temporary

+This repo is temporary until googlemaps/google-maps-ios-utils#355 is available via CocoaPods (so that it can be used by Flutter apps).

 ## 📄 License

 This repo is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for rights and limitations.